Skip to main content

 Share

-The morning agenda comprised two parts: 1) Towards a competitive, sustainable, and productive construction ecosystem, 2) Joining forces to modernise in construction.
+The agenda in the morning consisted of two parts: in the morning 1) Towards a competitive, sustainable and productive construction ecosystem; 2) Joining forces to modernise in construction.

 The afternoon sessions focused on practical solutions for speeding up building permits, improving the market for secondary construction materials, and facilitating cross-border services.